turingschool/backend-curriculum-site/module3/lessons/consuming_an_api_part_1.md

 faraday.headers["X-API-KEY"] = ENV["PROPUBLICA_API_KEY"]
 ```

-This is okay, but it feels weird to edit our bash profile, which affect **all** processes running our computer, to solve a problem for this specific project.
-What we really want is to only change the environment when running this application.
+This is okay, but it feels weird to edit our bash profile, which affect **all** processes running on our computer, to solve a problem for this specific project.
+What we really want is to put our environment configuration somewhere that is specific to this project.
 Luckily there is a handy gem called [Figaro](https://github.com/laserlemon/figaro) that allows us to do just that.
 Read through the docs to figure out how it works.

-First we will need to add the Figaro gem to our Gemfile.
-Add `gem figaro` to your `:development, :test` block and `bundle install`.
+First we will need to add the Figaro gem to our Gemfile outside of the `:development`/`:test` blocks.
 Then, run `bundle exec figaro install` from the command line.
 This will create a file `config/application.yml`.
 This file will contain our keys.
 We don't want to push this file to GitHub for the same reason we don't want the keys hard coded in our program, so this file should be added to the `gitignore`.
 Luckily, Figaro automatically adds this file to the gitignore for us.
-If you are using Atom, files in the `gitignore` don't show up in your file tree by default, so you may have to change your setting to make them visible.
+If you are using Atom, files in the `gitignore` don't show up in your file tree by default, so you may have to change your settings to make them visible.

 Inside the `application.yml` file, add your API key:

 ```yml
 PROPUBLICA_API_KEY: <YOUR API KEY>
 ```

+and remove the line we added to the bash profile.
+Run the tests again to confirm everything is working.

 ### Checks for Understanding